Waldemar Korycki

-Waldemar Korycki (born 11 August 1946) is a Polish retired sprinter who specialized in the 400 metres.
+Waldemar Korycki (born 11 August 1946 in Wierzchowo) is a Polish retired sprinter who specialized in the 400 metres.

 He was a successful relay runner.
 At the 1968 European Indoor Games he won a gold medal in the short relay and a silver medal in the medley relay.
 At the 1971 European Indoor Championships he won a gold medal in the 4 × 400 metres relay together with Jan Werner, Andrzej Badeński and Jan Balachowski.
 With the same team members he won a silver medal in the relay at the 1971 European Championships.
 The same team won the relay at the 1972 European Indoor Championships.